Directory Search

 The PEP identifies how their additional funding from the Pupil Premium Grant (PP+) will be spent to support positive outcomes and remove any barriers to their learning.

-The Pupil Premium policy outlines how the grant is distributed to schools.
+The Pupil Premium Policy outlines how the grant is distributed to schools.
 Schools can apply for additional pupil premium funding in addition to the fixed amount they receive each term per child placed with them.

 The Virtual School also coordinates a number of programmes and projects to support Children in Care including: